lacanoid/datalink/docs/functions.md

      /var/www/datalink/b6fd3d9b-45bb-400b-b2f5-fcd72c380434;test1.txt
     (1 row)

-When `safer` is nonzero, then generated read tokens will be unique and appropriate records will be created in `datalink.dl_insight` table.
+When `safer` is nonzero, then generated read tokens will be unique and appropriate records will be inserted into `datalink.insight` table.
 This can be used to avoid revealing stored tokens.
+Access can be revoked by deleting entries from `datalink.insight`.

-### dlurlpathonly( datalink ) → text
+#### dlurlpathonly( datalink ) → text

 Use `dlurlpathonly()` function to get file path from datalink.
 File path never contains access token.